-Wondering which is the best camera to buy?
+Wondering which is the best beginner photography camera?

 I bought my first SLR camera when I was backpacking around Australia.
 It came about because the compact camera that I’d taken with me had an accidental altercation with a wall and lost.
 Long story for another time.

 For the first time since I was seven, I was without a camera.
-I mentioned this to a friend one evening as we were sitting on the warehouse roof of an apple farm in the Adelaide hills watching the sun go down.
-He was a local and knew of a second-hand camera shop in town so suggested we go there the next day.
+I mentioned this to a friend one evening as we were sitting on the warehouse roof on an apple farm in the Adelaide hills watching the sun go down.
+He was a local and knew of a second-hand camera shop in town, so suggested we go there the next day.

 It was 1992, I was 22 and I had grown up in South Africa during a time of sanctions.
 The only photography magazines I could get my hands on were months out of date and bought at a shop where you paid for your magazines by the kilo.
 I always ended up with a random selection of anything to do with photography.

 Cameras were crazy expensive, even the ones at the only second-hand camera shop in Cape Town.
 It never occurred to me while in South Africa that I could own an SLR.
 I’d thought my (late) little compact was quite the business.

 So, there I was, in my concept of paradise – a camera shop with affordable “proper” cameras!
 My photography adventure (obsession) was about to ramp up a notch.

 (This post contains affiliate links.
 Buying something through one of the links won’t cost you anything extra, but we may get a small commission, which helps to keep the site running.
 Thanks!)

 I selected a late seventies fully manual Pentax with 55mm kit lens.
 And I loved it!
 This camera travelled with me for the next 3 years, so most of my travels were shot on this little beauty.